Students: access your course evaluations here if you came here by mistake.

 Students can access the instrument through desktop computers, tablets or mobile devices.

 In order for course evaluation results to be useful, the response rate needs to be at an adequate level.
 There is no exact rule for what response rate is good or bad.
-The higher the rate, the more likely the results are representative of your class.
+The higher the rate, the more the results are representative of your class.

 An announcement in at least one class period is the top factor in increasing response rates.
 Students are reluctant to respond to evaluation emails unless they hear about it from you first.
 You’ll be able to log into your faculty portal at any time to see how many students have responded.